 More by this Author

 In my view, Education has become a National Defense Priority!
 It should be treated as such at both the State and National level.
-This Hub is about Educational Cirriculum Standards and is the first in a series on my...
+This Hub is about Educational Organization and is the second in a series on my thoughts...

 - 12Education - Solution 4 - Set Minimum Academic Standards at the National Level and Let States Improve Upon Them!